ETS-Android2/SimpleTweet-1/README.md

 The following **optional** features are implemented:

 - [X] User can view more tweets as they scroll with infinite pagination
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [X] Improve the user interface and theme the app to feel "twitter branded"
 - [X] Links in tweets are clickable and will launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
+- [X] User can tap a tweet to display a "detailed" view of that tweet
-- [ ] User can see embedded image media within the tweet detail view
+- [X] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Retweeted tweets show retweeted tweets, not the retweet message!
+- [X] Shows who logged in at the top title subtitles!

 ## Video Walkthrough